MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 As you might've guessed, errors below `11` are not catchable.

-if we changed the severity level from 9 to 11, the error will caught by catch
+if we changed the severity level from 9 to 11, the error will be caught by the catch

 | message |
 | --- |